 In order to encourage pupils to leave St. James’ with a love of reading and writing, we use drama, storytelling and ‘talk for writing’.
 This encourages pupils to develop their understanding of books and what they are writing.
-We use a variety of resources to supplement our children’s reading, through Accelerated Reader and other published schemes, such as ‘Oxford Reading Tree’, ‘Project X’, ‘Floppy Phonics’ and generic novels.
+We use a variety of resources to supplement our children’s reading, through Accelerated Reader and other published schemes, such as ‘Project X’ and generic novels.
 Staff and pupils use Accelerated Reader to instil a love of reading and assess pupil’s understanding of a book.
 All pupils across school also take a free reading book home to promote a love of reading.
 We set high expectations for all pupils to take pride in their work and follow the Penpals for Handwriting scheme in key stage two.
 Pupils are encouraged to develop their own handwriting style once they have learned all of the joins.
 Pupils in key stage one follow the Read Write Inc. Handwriting.
 Once they are able to form letters accurately, they move on to joining letters.
 By the end of key stage one, pupils move on to the Penpals scheme ready for key stage two.

 At St. James’, we aim to promote a love of literature from an early age.
 It is vital that all pupils leave key stage one being able to apply different strategies for reading.
 We have a fidelity to ‘Read Write Inc.’ programme developed by Ruth Miskin.
 The children are taught the sounds in three sets and books are linked to the sounds they are learning; supplemented with additional reading materials.
 It aims to build children’s speaking and listening skills, as well as preparing children for learning to read by developing their phonic knowledge and skills.